 - MRI of brain

 - Harmful or violent behaviour toward self or others

 - Loss of ability to function or care for self

 - Urinary tract infections

 Alzheimer’s disease Prevention

 - Intake of omega-3-fatty acid (fish like tuna, salmon, mackerel)

 - Reduce intake of linoleic acid (margarine, butter, and dairy products).

-- Increase intake of antioxidants (dark colored fruits and vegetables).
+- Increase intake of antioxidants (dark-coloured fruits and vegetables).

 - Stay socially active throughout life.